DNA Fingerprinting and Its Uses

 - Forensics: As most TV watchers know, DNA fingerprinting can be accomplished with a very small quantity of DNA and is a sure-fire way to "finger" a culprit in a crime.
 Similarly, DNA fingerprinting can and does exonerate innocent people of crimes—sometimes even crimes committed years ago.
 DNA fingerprinting also can be easily used to identify a decomposing body.

 - Medicine: DNA fingerprinting serves several uses in medicine.
 One important instance is identifying good genetic matches for organ or marrow donation.
 Doctors also are beginning to use DNA fingerprinting as a tool for designing personalized medical treatments for cancer patients.
-In at least one case, DNA fingerprinting was used to ensure that a tissue sample had been correctly labeled with the right patient's name.
+Moreover, DNA fingerprinting has been used to ensure that a tissue sample has been correctly labeled with the right patient's name.